Last updated:

 Critical infrastructure includes transportation (roads, bridges, rail, etc.), health care facilities, water, sanitation and hygiene (WASH), government operations, finance, communication technology, shelter and food.
 All of these areas are important to the immediate activities that occur after a disaster, as well as long-term recovery.

 Infrastructure spending is always an important area and challenge for communities.
 While the federal government provides support in recovery for U.S.-based disasters, there is usually still a 25% cost-share for public assistance funding to assist with infrastructure repair that some local governments may have issues affording.
 Funders could pay the 25% for small communities or support the back-end and technical assistance needs of applying for a government grant.
+There is not always federal funding available outside of the U.S., and the ability to support communities and individuals varies from one country to another.

 Philanthropy can also help by supporting infrastructure and human-based needs.
 For example, funders could provide support for communities to purchase equipment, buildings, vehicles or training for first responders.
 Funders could also provide direct assistance for local disaster coordination and recovery navigation, housing assistance, and other community-specific recovery needs.

 Some have commercial connections and require the support of corporations to restore full functioning.
 Others, such as transportation or WASH, have short-term fixes through a city government’s public works department but then require significant state or federal investment to rebuild properly.
 While rebuilding the infrastructure is usually a government responsibility, smaller communities may not have the resources to provide their cost-share or to support writing state or federal grant applications.
-This is an area funders can support by providing resources for grant writing or a low-interest loan for the cost-share.
+This is an area that funders can support by providing resources for grant writing or a low-interest loan for the cost-share.

 Business recovery